helkah/Orange-is-New-Black/README.md

 <table>
 <tr>
 <td>
-    Checkout the best sunbathing places with Donald Trump - https://helkah.github.io/Orange-is-New-Black/<br>
+    Check out todays best sunbathing places with Donald Trump<br>
-    Orange is New Black is my first website project!
+    Orange is The New Black website is my final project for Coders Lab bootcamp!
 </td>
 </tr>
 </table>